-The resident will perform approximately one consultation per day.
-In addition, residents are expected to attend weekly Infectious Diseases conferences, including: a clinical case-management conference on Monday mornings, an HIV-focused conference on Monday at lunch time, and a case-based clinical and research conference on Wednesday mornings.
+Residents perform about one consultation per day.
+In addition, they are expected to attend four weekly infectious diseases conferences, including a clinical case-management conference on Monday mornings, an HIV-focused conference at lunch time on Mondays and a case-based clinical and research conference on Wednesday mornings.
 Residents also attend a weekly teaching session in the clinical microbiology laboratory.

 Please contact the Medical Residency Office if you are a resident interested in doing a rotation in our division.